software-engineering-amsterdam/endless-ql/schneider_kalf/README.md

 * TODO: Replace this simple integer check with solution in parser, differentiate between 10 and 10.0 (See type check visitor visitNumberLiteral)
 * TODO: Allow money and date literal (See type check visitor visitNumberLiteral)
 * TODO: Allow float literals (5.1 and 5.0)
+* TODO: Identifiers that start with keyword are not accepted (e.g. trueTwo)
 * TODO improve naming